Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 He suddenly became a lot more talkative.
 Moreover, it was surprising that he liked studying that much.

-"Then well, why ar eyou in our school?
+"Then well, why are you in our school?
 It doesn't feel right to say this, but our school doesn't have that high of a standardized test score requirement, right?"

 "E-erm..."